kuuueee/CALHAMER/README.md

 ### phase

-Description: Allows the game master to advance to the next season, or reset to the first season\n
+Description: Allows the game master to advance to the next season, or reset to the first season\
 Usage: !phase  season to advance submissions one season\
        !phase reset to reset the current season to Fall_1901